A step-by-step guide to organising and running your own street food market or food truck event

 Once you have finalised all the details, got everything in place and have confirmed dates for when you plan to run your first food truck event it’s time to get the word out.

-Living in the age of social media makes this a lot easier and going back to the Facebook groups and Instagram is a good place to start.
+Living in the age of social media makes this a lot easier and going back to Facebook groups and Instagram is a good place to start.

 You can run micro-targeted Facebook ads specific to your location area, run ads in your local newspaper and canvas local shops and businesses with flyers and posters.